Closed Lunch Appeal Form

-The philosophy of the Dean’s Office is to cultivate a safe, orderly and effective environment that promotes mutual respect and encourages citizenship.
-A culture predicated on mutual respect and citizenship will enhance students’ academic success and prepare them to be responsible, contributing members of society.
-It is our goal to facilitate the development, articulation, implementation, and stewardship of a vision of discipline with dignity that is shared and supported by the school community.
+The philosophy of the Student Success, Safety, and Wellness division office is to cultivate a safe, orderly and effective environment that promotes mutual respect and encourages citizenship in order to enhance students’ academic success and prepare them to be responsible, contributing members of society.
+This is in conjunction with the goal of facilitating the development, articulation, and implementation of a health curriculum which supports learning that is shared and supported by the school community.

 Detentions may be served on regular school days from 3-5 p.m. in Room 110.
 Students may receive a 1 or 2 hour detention.
 There are no detentions on exam days or early dismissal days.
 Lunch detentions are also assigned when appropriate, at the dean’s discretion.
 Saturday detentions are assigned on selected Saturdays from 8 a.m. - 12 p.m. in Room 110.
 Students can be assigned a 2 or 4 hour detention depending on the infraction.
 Students are to arrive by 7:55 a.m. as the doors will be closed at 8:00 a.m.
 All detentions are assigned in an attempt to improve student behaviors.
 Failure to serve detentions may result in additional consequences.

 Bullying and/or intimidation of others may include but is not limited to any repetitive, aggressive, or negative gesture, or written, verbal, or physical act that places another student in reasonable fear of harm to his or her person or property, or that has the effect of insulting or demeaning any student in such a way as to disrupt or interfere with the school's educational mission.
 Examples of bullying behavior include pushing, hitting, threatening, name-calling, or other physical or verbal conduct of a belittling nature.
 Such behavior most often will occur when a student asserts physical or psychological power over or is cruel to another student perceived to be weaker.